-Parameter: BGB {after,i} Description: Belowground biomass of non-forest type i after conversion Data unit: tons of dry matter per ha Source of data For cropland: The values and assumptions of 2006 IPCC GL, Volume 4, Chapter 5 are used or description because, unfortunately, there aren't country-specific data.
-Tier 2 may modify the assumption of the method that carbon stocks immediately following conversion are zero.
-In this case, it is assumed that conversion leads to annual croplands and in the case the carbon stock in biomass after one year for for annual crops provided in TABLE 5.9 is used. developing For grassland: The values and assumptions of 2006 IPCC GL, Volume 4, Chapter 6, TABLE 6.1 and the data TABLE 6.4 are used because, unfortunately, there aren't country-specific data.
-As the climate in
+Parameter: AGB {after,i} Description: Aboveground biomass of non-forest type i after conversion Data unit: tons of dry matter per ha Source of data or description of the method for developing the data including the spatial level of the data (local, regional, national, international): For cropland: The values and assumptions of 2006 IPCC GL, Volume 4, Chapter 5 are used.
+Tier 2 may modify the assumption that carbon stocks immediately following conversion are zero.
+In this case, it is assumed that conversion leads to annual croplands and in the case the carbon stock in biomass after one year for annual crops provided in TABLE 5.9 is used.
+For grassland: The values and assumptions of 2006 IPCC GL, Volume 4, Chapter 6 are used.
+The value of peak-above ground biomass for tropical dry of TABLE 6.4 is assumed.
+For other lands: No default values exist for these conversions.
+Spatial level: International Value applied: Cropland (C) 10 Grassland (P) 2.3 Other lands (A O U) 0.0